 6. Handmade Felt Christmas Trees

-These adorable felt Christmas trees are a fun, kid-friendly craft!
-Cut from soft green felt and stacked into cute cones, they’re perfect for a cozy holiday vignette.
-I love adding tiny beads as “ornaments” for extra charm.
-As a craft blogger, I’m all about projects that double as decor and gifts.
-These fit 2025’s sustainable trend by using scrap fabric.
-Place them on a shelf or gift them to friends.
-Try this easy DIY and let me know how you style yours!
-Pin this for your holiday crafting list.
+These cute felt trees are a fun craft for kids!
+I cut them from soft green felt.
+Then I stacked them into cones.
+They are perfect for a cozy display.
+I like to add tiny beads as ornaments for extra charm.
+These work as decor and gifts.
+They fit the green trend by using scrap fabric.
+Put them on a shelf or give them as gifts.
+Try this easy DIY!
+Tell me how you use yours!
+Save this for your craft list!

 7. Rustic Twig Star Ornaments